 The style of your coop does more than just add to your backyard's aesthetic—it impacts functionality.
 You’ll see several common designs, like the classic A-frame or the popular Quaker style.
 A Quaker coop, for instance, features a distinctive offset roofline that creates a generous overhang on one side.
 This provides extra shelter from rain and sun, giving your flock a protected area just outside the door.
 An A-frame, on the other hand, has a simple, steep roof that’s great for shedding snow.
 When you design your coop, think about how each style’s unique shape will affect interior headroom, run space, and weather protection in your specific climate.
 The right silhouette can make a big difference in comfort for your flock.

-Smart Interior Layouts for Happy Hens
+Smart Interior Layouts for a Happy Flock

 A happy hen needs a well-organized home.
 A smart interior layout is crucial for a calm and healthy flock, and it all starts with good ventilation.
 Proper airflow is essential for removing moisture and ammonia, which prevents respiratory problems.
 Beyond that, the layout should cater to chickens' natural instincts.
 Roosting bars should be placed higher than the nesting boxes, as chickens prefer to sleep in the highest spot available.
 This simple hierarchy prevents them from sleeping (and pooping) in the nesting areas.
 Providing enough space for movement also reduces stress and pecking.
 Thoughtfully designed custom projects consider every detail, ensuring the interior is a functional, peaceful sanctuary for your birds.